“One of Cape Town's most stylish small hotels, an ultra-chic townhouse set on the slopes of Table Mountain”

 - The stylish interiors and the friendly, young staff

 - The location is handy for some of Cape Town's hippest bars and restaurants

-- Breakfast is served all-day and there's room service so you can work to your own schedule
+- Breakfast is served until mid afternoon and there's room service so you can work to your own schedule

 - Apart from soft background music, you'll hear little noise - for some, it could be just too quiet and laid-back